Rivalries in the Australian Football League: Local derbies

-Western Derby: Fremantle Dockers v West Coast Eagles
+Western Derby: Fremantle v West Coast

 The two Western Australian-based teams contest the Western Derby.
 The West Coast Eagles won the first nine derbies, stretching from the inaugural derby in May 1995 until July 1999, but the Fremantle Dockers managed a seven-match consecutive winning streak in derby matches, commencing in August 2007 and ending in May 2011.
-Of the 55 derbies played, West Coast holds a 33–22 advantage.
+Of the 56 derbies played, West Coast holds a 33–23 advantage.
 The best-performing player in each Western Derby is awarded the Glendinning–Allan Medal.

-Showdown: Adelaide Crows v Port Adelaide Power
+Showdown: Adelaide v Port Adelaide

-The two teams based in South Australia, the Adelaide Crows and the Port Adelaide Power, contest the Showdown.
+The two teams based in South Australia, the Adelaide Crows and the Port Adelaide, contest the Showdown.
 The first Showdown occurred in April 1997, following the introduction of Port Adelaide into the league that year.
-Of the 52 Showdowns that have been contested, the Power sit on 27 wins, while the Crows trail on 25.
+Of the 57 Showdowns that have been contested, Adelaide lead with 29 wins to Port Adelaides 28 wins.
 The best-performing player in each Showdown is awarded the Showdown Medal.
-Following the death of the Adelaide's coach and assistant coach of Port Adelaide Power for 11 years, Phil Walsh, the Showdown Medal was renamed after Walsh for this year to commemorate his life.
+Following the death of the Adelaide's coach and assistant coach of Port Adelaide for 11 years, Phil Walsh, the Showdown Medal was renamed after Walsh for this year to commemorate his life.
 It was the highest-attended game between the two teams, and the lowest-ever margin.
 Adelaide won 116–113.
+This rivalry is now shared in both the AFLW and SANFL, with Adelaide winning 3 of 3 AFLW Showdowns and, of the 22 SANFL Showdowns, Adelaide leading with 12 wins to Port Adelaides 10 wins.

-QClash: Brisbane Lions v Gold Coast Suns
+QClash: Brisbane v Gold Coast

 The QClash is a derby between the only two Queensland clubs.
-The Gold Coast Suns won the first QClash, held in 2011, by eight points, but the Brisbane Lions have dominated the rivalry, leading the head-to-head tally 15–6 as of the end of the 2021 season.
+The Gold Coast Suns won the first QClash, held in 2011, by eight points, but the Brisbane Lions have dominated the rivalry, leading the head-to-head tally 18–7 as of the end of the 2023 season.
 The best-performing player in each QClash is awarded the Marcus Ashcroft Medal.